Cash is a critical resource for all businesses. Managing your cash well can create a competitive advantage for the business.

 Cash Management can be broken down into two key areas:

-- Flows (payments and collections) and
+- Transactions (payments and collections) and

 For balances, treasurers generally concentrate cash as far as possible to minimise the idle balances (cash that cannot be deployed) and distribute borrowing (borrowing from third parties when cash is available elsewhere), to reduce the need for borrowing.